-With over 467 million users, LinkedIn provides a robust opportunity for job seekers to elevate their visibility, showcase their skills and experience, and connect with influencers who can help them secure their next job.
+With more than 467 million users, LinkedIn provides a robust opportunity for job seekers to elevate their visibility, showcase their skills and experience, and connect with influencers who can help them secure their next job.

 As a military veteran, you were likely taught that being on LinkedIn is important, but you may not have clear insight into its power when you search for a civilian job.
 As a job seeker, be sure to avoid these common LinkedIn mistakes:

-- Listing the wrong city.
 As part of your official LinkedIn profile, you are given the chance to list your city in your header.
-If your last duty station is Colorado Springs, Colorado, but you intend to relocate home to Little Rock, Arkansas after you leave the Army, you should list Little Rock as your city.
+If your last duty station is Colorado Springs, Colorado, but you intend to relocate home to Little Rock, Arkansas, after you leave the Army, you should list Little Rock as your city.
 This helps recruiters scouring for candidates in the area identify who can work there.
 If you list Colorado Springs, you will attract recruiters seeking candidates for jobs in Colorado.

-- Showcasing your spouse.
-I've seen many LinkedIn profile photos where individuals use their wedding photo, baby picture, or photo of them with a pet instead of a professional headshot.
+I've seen many LinkedIn profile photos where individuals use their wedding photo, baby picture or photo of them with a pet instead of a professional headshot.
 LinkedIn is a professional online platform, and your photo should feature only you.

-- Not posting.
 The point of LinkedIn is to learn about each other and find ways to share value.
-If you only "like" other people's posts, and don't share your own perspective, ideas, thoughts, information or successes, others can't get to know you.
-In particular, recruiters and hiring managers won't learn who you are, what you value, what you're knowledgeable in, and where you might be a fit for their company.
+If you only "like" other people's posts and don't share your own perspective, ideas, thoughts, information or successes, others can't get to know you.
+In particular, recruiters and hiring managers won't learn who you are, what you value, what you're knowledgeable in and where you might be a fit for their company.